Randhurst Village: Redevelopment

 In April 2007, the village of Mount Prospect approved a plan that included the demolition of the core of Randhurst.
 Designs by Larry Beame of Beame Architectural Partnership enabled the existing anchors to remain standing and be integrated into the redeveloped lifestyle center.
-Beame said the goal was to create "a traditional Main Street shopping experience" that features a primary retail street with diagonal parking and public spaces for socializing.
-The redevelopment was set to begin within two years.
+Beame said the goal was to create "a traditional Main Street shopping experience" that featured a primary retail street, with diagonal parking and public spaces for socializing.
 Randhurst's final shopping day was Tuesday, September 30, 2008.
 By then, only two stores remained open inside the mall: Fashion Plus and Your Choice Gifts.
-Both stores were ordered by management to be vacated by 9:00pm CST.
+Both stores were ordered by management to vacate by 9:00pm CST.

 Demolition began in late 2008.
-The first building to be demolished were the mall offices near Carson Pirie Scott so a new loading ramp could be constructed for the department store.
-The mall was then gutted as it still contained hazardous asbestos insulation.
+The first buildings to be demolished were the mall offices near Carson Pirie Scott, so a new loading ramp could be constructed for the department store.
+The mall was then gutted, as it still contained hazardous asbestos insulation.
 By the summer of 2009, visible demolition work had begun on the mall’s core.
 Less than eleven months after Randhurst closed, the mall's signature dome was pulled down on August 28, 2009, ending the existence of Cook County's first enclosed mall.

+The demolition crew tried to locate a time capsule planted somewhere in the center in 1962.
+In 2011, the Village of Mount Prospect planted a new time capsule at the center, after its reconstruction as Randhurst Village.